Lambda-School-Students-Alumni/student-resources/readme.md

 #### Removal from Slack

-- Two UX students reported being removed from the student Slack after simply asking about the withdrawal process, and staff did not answer her questions about ISA cancellation.
+- Two UX students reported being removed from the student Slack after simply asking about the withdrawal process, and staff did not answer their questions about ISA cancellation.
 - One WEB student reported being removed from Salck after simply asked about the withdrawal process and was on the cusp of the full refund period, and did not receive confirmation from staff whether her ISA was void.
 - One WEB student reported being accidentally removed from Slack while being on hiatus due to medical leave, and emails to support@lambdaschool.com were unanswered and they had to tweet at staff.
 - One WEB student reported being removed after politely inquiring Student Success staff of why student policies on flex and other academic policies were being changed mid-cohort for students who already started their cohorts.

 #### ISA Triggers & Term Ambiguity

-- One WEB student reports that their ISA was triggered after getting a customer support job.
+- One WEB student reports that their ISA was triggered after getting a non-programming customer support job at a tech company.
-- One WEB student reports that their ISA was triggered after switching from the full-time to part-time course.
+- One WEB student reports that their ISA was triggered after switching from the full-time to part-time course and just hitting the \$50K threshold, citing incorrect information on when the trigger would happen that was disseminated in the #isa channel.

 ### Instructor Horror Stories